Evidence of good moral character and personal fitness must be provided upon admission to the following educator certification programs:

-Fingerprinting Background Check: All candidates need Office of Superintendent of Public Instruction (OSPI) fingerprint clearance; Early Childhood Education candidates also need Department of Early Learning (DEL) fingerprint clearance.
-Candidates with a DEL clearance can get it transferred to OSPI, see below.
+Fingerprinting Background Check: All candidates need Office of Superintendent of Public Instruction (OSPI) fingerprint clearance; Early Childhood Education candidates also need Department of Children, Youth, and Families (DCYF) fingerprint clearance.
+Candidates with a DCYF clearance can get it transferred to OSPI, see below.

 Contact the Woodring Certification Office if you already have DCYF or OSPI clearance or if you have been fingerprinted for any reason in the last 1.5 years.

-Office of the Superintendent of Public Instruction (OSPI) fingerprinting - follow link to get instructions and find locations.
+Office of the Superintendent of Public Instruction (OSPI) fingerprinting - If you are in Bellingham, please click here to schedule a fingerprint appointment, otherwise follow link to get instructions and find locations.
 The fingerprinting background check is valid for two years.

 Clearance by the OSPI Office of Professional Practices

 Incidents reported through these two processes, if any, are investigated by the OSPI Office of Professional Practices.
 No student may participate in a University-sponsored activity in the public schools until cleared by the Washington State Patrol record check, and if applicable, investigated and cleared by OSPI.
 Clearance by OSPI is valid for two years and must be maintained until program completion and recommendation for certification.